joaovictor-ferreira/joaovictor-ferreira/README.md

 ## About me
 - I'm a Front-End Developer and currently I'm pursuing a degree in Software Engineering at PUC.
 - I'm 21 years old.
-- I have experience in front-end development using React, Typescript, NextJS, Cypress, Javascript, CSS and HTML.
+- I have experience in front-end development using ReactJS, Typescript, NextJS, Cypress, Javascript, CSS and HTML.
 - Certified in English by Cambridge.
 - Passionate about building creative and innovative solutions.